Buying A Motorhome? Purchasing A Travel Trailer? Buy A Camper With Confidence using this RV Buying Guide!

 Truck campers are a cross between a towable and a motor coach.
 Their mobile, but restrictive.
 You can’t access any of the amenities while driving, but there’s no sticker shock at the gas pump to recover from.
 They’re equipped with a bedroom, kitchen, living room, bathroom, A/C, and heat.
 But storage can be limited.
 There’s an endless number of designs, layouts, features & amenities.
 But they have to fit your truck’s dimensions.
 When you want to upgrade to a more luxurious model you simply upgrade your vehicle.

 Some truck campers consist of bed, table, bench, sink.
 While others have 3 slide outs, a center island kitchen feature, Jacuzzi tub, guest beds, master bedroom, and waterslides.
-Ok, maybe they don’t have waterslides, but I wouldn’t be surprised.
+Ok, maybe they don’t have waterslides or a jacuzzi tub, but I wouldn’t be surprised.
 To determine if an RV is a slide in truck camper it’s in the shape of an upside down “L”, has no wheels & slides into the bed of a truck.
-Generally speaking the average modern slide in truck campers will include 1 bedroom, living room, small kitchen, small bath & limited storage.
-Read about my slide in truck camper experience it’s a doozy.
+Generally speaking the average modern slide in truck campers will include 1 bedroom (located over the cab of a truck), living room, small kitchen, small bath & limited storage.
+Read about my slide in Toyota Tacoma truck camper experience.

 Buying an RV Review

 If you’ve made it this far it means you’re serious about buying an RV.
 So let’s move on to the final step of the process of buying an RV.
-There are sooooo many features or amenities that can be included or left out of an RV you need to prioritize what you need from an RV so that you don’t regret buying it later.
+There are sooooo many features or amenities that can be included or left out of an RV you need to prioritize what you need from a motorhome so that you buy the right RV the first time.
 It’s a lot like buying a house you need to create a wish list, must have list & can’t have list.

 - Bathroom with toilet and shower